Canadian Federal Plastics Registry FAQ

 Report 3 – sum of each resin in professional medical devices

-Your business has to report any plastics packaging or products that you place in the professional or institutional waste stream if you put into the waste stream any plastics packaging or in scope products above 1 tonne per annum.
+Your business has to report any plastic packaging or products that you place in the professional or institutional waste stream if you put into the waste stream any plastic packaging or in scope products above 1 tonne per annum.

 For a manufacturing facility, this includes all the in scope plastics that you place in the waste stream from both operations and employees.
 For restaurants, their is complexity between what they place on the market for takeout and place into the waste stream at their place(s) of business.